Parents With Confidence

 Defiance (boom!), Yelling (boom!), Not listening (boom!)

-These behaviors are highly frustrating for parents as well as emotionally triggering, so it’s easy to react with impulsivity and emotional volatility yourself with threats, yelling and harsh punishments.
+These behaviors are highly frustrating for parents as well as emotionally triggering, so it’s easy to become overwhelmed with an ADHD child and react with impulsivity and emotional volatility yourself, with threats, yelling and harsh punishments.
 Your harsh reactions lead to more negative behaviors from your child.

 Before you know it, your whole family seems to be trapped in a vortex of negativity.